-With nearly 44,400 students (winter semester 2021/22), the University of Münster is one of the largest universities in Germany.
+With nearly 45,000 students, the University of Münster is one of the largest universities in Germany.
 Its fifteen faculties offer more than 280 degree programmes in over 120 courses of study in nearly every field in the humanities, medicine and natural sciences.

 The University of Münster is also one of Germany's leading institutions with regard to its number of graduates.
 In 2020, approximately 7,600 students successfully passed their examinations.
 The University of Münster is also home to the largest training centre for prospective teachers in Germany.

 The University of Münster began implementing the Bologna Process at an early stage and has since consistently reformed its academic structure to provide internationally recognised bachelor's and master's degrees.
 The same applies to its teaching degree programmes, in which around one-quarter of all students in Münster are enrolled.